-7.14.6 NAT
+11.15.6 NAT

-One of the security benefits of NAT is by default it drops incoming connection requests.
+A security side effect NAT is by default it drops incoming connection requests.
 If a remote host attempts to connect to public IP address NAT ignores request because it doesn't know which computer on LAN to forward it to.
 Only if explicit port forwarding rules are created will NAT know how to handle request.
 This is what gives NAT its firewall like characteristics for inbound connections.

-7.14.7 Firewall
+11.15.7 Firewall